librato/taxonomy/Part2/traditional/free_open/monoliths/system/icinga.md

 ## Nagios extended

 ### What is it?
-Icinga is a [centralized-polling](/Part1/2.md) system which was forked from Nagios core in 2007.
+Icinga is a centralized-poller which was forked from Nagios core in 2007.
 Like Nagios, it executes stand-alone monitoring scripts on a rotating schedule and it remains plug-in compatible with Nagios.

 Currently there are two major version branches, Icinga v1 and v2, the primary difference being that Icinga1 still uses Nagios configuration syntax while